beetee17/few_shot_learning/Final Presentation/script.md

 # Fine-Grained Visual Classification of Aircraft (FGVC-Aircraft)

 After learning how to create a siamese network and implement few shot learning with the model, I applied the same workflow as the omniglot dataset to a military aircraft dataset.
 This dataset is a subset of the open source aircraft dataset known as FGVC aircraft dataset.
-I filtered out the commercial airline models from the dataset, leaving with 30 classes of aircraft which have some sort of miliatry usage.
+I filtered out the commercial airline models from the dataset, leaving with 30 classes of aircraft which have some sort of military usage.
 The 30 classes were split into 20 for training, 5 for validation and 5 for testing.
 Each class has 100 samples, which are coloured images of varying sizes at different angles.

 (show aircraft_prep.ipynb)
 - loading of dataset